AlanInglis/vividOld/vivid_vignette.md

     user.
 These can include any of the importance methods contained within the `mlr` package.
 The default is method = randomForest.

-  - Threhold - If Threshold = TRUE then only the strongest interactions are displayed.

-  - ThresholdValue - This values detremines the amount of edges to display.
+  - thresholdValue - A value chosen by the user which will show all the edges with weights (i.e., the interacions) above that value.
+For example, if `thresholdValue = 2`, then only the the interacions greater than 2 will be displayed.

-  - Cluster - If Cluster = TRUE then the data is clustered according to interactions.
+  - cluster - If cluster = TRUE then the data is clustered according to interactions.

 **Examples**